 PrinterPrezz’s unique co-location center provides key resources to partners including access to technology, IP incubation, and faster commercialization.
 This opens doors for innovation hospitals to take existing dormant IP and new ideas to market quickly by providing direct access to resources not available inside the hospital.

 PrinterPrezz’s mission is to bring more ideas for innovative medical devices to market faster, connecting medicine and manufacturing to become the first Medifacturing™ company in the world.
 By developing advanced medical devices using processes that combine expertise in 3D printing, orthopaedics, semiconductor and nanotechnologies, PrinterPrezz’s ultimate goal is to provide medical solutions that enable people to enjoy active lives longer.
 PrinterPrezz’s ecosystem aims to solve challenges for various parts of the medical innovation value chain by providing prototyping, development, and manufacturing services to create life-enhancing medical devices.
 PrinterPrezz provides customers with access to a variety of 3D printing machines, 3D manipulation software, and 3D scanners as well as advanced manufacturing processes, and surgeon education programs.
 Medical solutions created by PrinterPrezz are designed to enable more people to live happier and more gratifying lives.
-For additional information about the company, please visit www.printerprezz.com.
+For additional information about the company, please visit staging.printerprezz.com.

 About UCSF Surgical Innovations